 Luka Boršić: Mechanization of nature at the outset of modern science

-One of the main characteristic of modern science is description of nature in mechanistic terms, i.e. natural phenomena are explained as analogous to mechanical devices.
-This presents a contrast to the majority of ancient philosophical systems which used livings organisms as a starting point in explaining the non-living world.
-The focus of the course is development of “mechanistic philosophy” of P. Gassendi, G. Galilei, Th.
+One of the main characteristics of modern science is description of nature in mechanistic terms, i.e. natural phenomena are explained as analogous to mechanical devices.
+This presents a contrast to the majority of ancient philosophical systems which used livings organisms as a point of departure in explaining the non-living world.
+The focus of the course is on the development of “mechanistic philosophy” of P. Gassendi, G. Galilei, Th.
 Hobbes, R. Descartes and I. Newton.
 F. Petrić’s influence on Gassendi (directly) and on Galilei (indirectly) will be discussed too.

 Tomislav Bracanović: Ethics and new technologies

-The purpose of the lecture is twofold.
-On the one hand, it will analyze some typical ethical concerns related to new technologies like AI and robotics, especially the extent to which they might impose harm on human beings in areas of life such as employment, healthcare, education or intimate relationships.
+The purpose of this lecture is twofold.
+On the one hand, it will analyze some typical ethical concerns related to new technologies like AI and robotics, especially the extent to which they might inflict harm on human beings in areas of life such as employment, healthcare, education or intimate relationships.
 On the other hand, it will draw attention to a somewhat different relationship between new technologies and human morality.
 It seems likely, namely, that our moral sensitivity and ethical reasoning – as the tools required for dealing with new technological challenges – will themselves be transformed due to our lives becoming increasingly shaped by new technologies.
-By analyzing a number of traditional ethical concepts it will be illustrated how their meanings tend to change in response to technological changes.
+By way of illustration, we will analyze a number of traditional ethical concepts to see how their meanings tend to change in response to technological changes.

 Dušan Dožudić: The metaphysics of artefacts

 The concept of technology is closely connected to the concept of artefact.
-Indeed, a way to understand technology is to treat it as a system or set of artefacts.
-So, to understand technology, one should get as clear as possible on the concept of artefact – initially defined as an intentionally produced entity that involves a modification of a material for some purpose.
-Thus understood, artefacts bring a number of interesting metaphysical issues.
-In this unit, we will deal with questions such as: Do artefacts exist, and if so, in what way?
+Indeed, one way to understand technology is to treat it as a system or set of artefacts.
+So, in order to gain a better understanding of technology, one should try to define the concept of artefact as clearly as possible.
+Originally an artefact was defined as an intentionally produced entity whose production involves a modification of a material for some purpose.
+Thus understood, the concept of an artefact brings us up against a number of interesting metaphysical issues.
+In this course, we will deal with questions such as: Do artefacts exist, and if so, in what way?
 What is the nature of an artefact?
-How should artefact be classified?
+How should artefacts be classified?
 Is there a substantial difference between natural objects and artefacts?
 We will outline, compare, and assess, different perspectives on these issues, and then briefly connect them to other issues both in the philosophy of technology and in other philosophical disciplines, most notably epistemology, philosophy of science, and philosophy of language.

 Srećko Kovač: Logic and machines

-The problem of the role and use of mechanical methods in logic will be addressed from the philosophical and technical point of view.
-After introductory philosophical-historical remarks, we will focus on the following topics: Turing machines as abstract technology of formal proofs, general definition of a proof system by means of a Turing machine, the limits of a Turing machine and, consequently, of proof methods in general (undecidability, halting problem), oracle Turing machine as incorporating non-mechanical cognition into a mechanical procedure.
+The problem of the role and use of mechanical methods in logic will be addressed from a philosophical and technical perspective.
+After some introductory remarks from the point of view of history of philosophy, we will focus on the following topics: Turing machines as abstract technology of formal proofs, general definition of a proof system by means of a Turing machine, the limits of a Turing machine and, consequently, of proof methods in general (undecidability, halting problem), oracle Turing machine as incorporating non-mechanical cognition into a mechanical procedure.
 We will examine the abstract causal nature of a Turing machine, employing a causal interpretation of justification logic.
 The nature of logic will be considered in relation to the concept of causality.